cturnerbridger/Online-Data-Analyst/README.md

 Look at the trend: formulate hypothesis', areas of opportunity and recommendations from this

-##Overall points
+##Summary
-*Summary wk 26: 2 ppt w/w acceleration in cart value *Opportunities: Region 7 shows potential with a high avg. cart value *Threats: Region 5 has seen a higher than normal drop in cart value in wk 23 - we need to understand this.
+* Trend wk 26: 2 ppt w/w acceleration in cart value
+* Opportunities: Region 7 shows potential with a high avg. cart value
+* Threats: Region 5 has seen a higher than normal drop in cart value in wk 23 - we need to understand this.

 Create a presentation!